containers/podman/docs/source/markdown/podman-kube-play.1.md

 `Kubernetes Pods or Deployments`

-Only two volume types are supported by play kube, the *hostPath* and *persistentVolumeClaim* volume types.
+Only two volume types are supported by kube play, the *hostPath* and *persistentVolumeClaim* volume types.
 For the *hostPath* volume type, only the  *default (empty)*, *DirectoryOrCreate*, *Directory*, *FileOrCreate*, *File*, *Socket*, *CharDevice* and *BlockDevice* subtypes are supported.
 Podman interprets the value of *hostPath* *path* as a file path when it contains at least one forward slash, otherwise Podman treats the value as the name of a named volume.
 When using a *persistentVolumeClaim*, the value for *claimName* is the name for the Podman named volume.

 Note: When playing a kube YAML with init containers, the init container will be created with init type value `always`.

-Note: *hostPath* volume types created by play kube will be given an SELinux shared label (z), bind mounts are not relabeled (use `chcon -t container_file_t -R <directory>`).
+Note: *hostPath* volume types created by kube play will be given an SELinux shared label (z), bind mounts are not relabeled (use `chcon -t container_file_t -R <directory>`).

 Note: If the `:latest` tag is used, Podman will attempt to pull the image from a registry.
 If the image was built locally with Podman or Buildah, it will have `localhost` as the domain, in that case, Podman will use the image from the local store even if it has the `:latest` tag.

+Note: The command `podman play kube` is an alias of `podman kube play`, and will perform the same function.

 `Kubernetes PersistentVolumeClaims`